mkhanhvo/Turnover-Rate-Analysis-Across-Periods-HR-Domain-SQL/README.md

 Overall, turnover ranged from 3.6% to 10.3% between 2006 and 2018, **peaking in 2015 (10.34%)** during the company’s rapid expansion phase, when headcount grew significantly from 13 to 229 employees.
 Turnover **gradually increased** alongside workforce growth from **2010 to 2015,** suggesting that attrition was linked to scaling pressure rather than structural retention issues.
 Following 2016, turnover **declined notably to 3.64% in 2017,** indicating improved stability as organizational growth slowed. **No abnormal spikes or retention crisis were observed **and hiring consistently offset attrition during peak years

-### Task 2: Analyze turnover rate contribution by Employment Status - Voluntarily terminated & Terminate by Cause
+### 📌 Task 2: Analyze turnover rate contribution by Employment Status - Voluntarily Terminated & Terminate by Cause
 Following the annual turnover trend analysis, examining turnover by Employment Status (Voluntarily Terminated vs. Terminated for Cause) helps clarify the underlying drivers of attrition.
 While the overall rate shows whether turnover is rising or falling, it does not explain why employees leave.
 Breaking it down by status distinguishes between employee driven exits and company initiated terminations, providing clearer insight into whether turnover reflects retention challenges or internal management decisions

 ### Code: